Move over navy! Green cabinets are the next big thing in kitchen trends.

 Sherwin Williams Evergreen Fog (SW 9130)

-Evergreen Fog was Sherwin Williams “Color of the Year” for 2022, so it would be a pretty safe choice if you want your cabinets to stay in style!
+Evergreen Fog was the Sherwin Williams pick for color of the year a couple of years ago, so it would be a pretty safe choice if you want your cabinets to stay in style!

-The color of the year tends to stay popular for several years.
+The color of the year tends to take a while to catch on, and it stays popular for several years.

-Here Evergreen Fog has been paired with gray countertops, black hardware, and a white contrasting island.
+Here Evergreen Fog has been paired with gray countertops, black hardware, and a white contrasting island with butcher block.

 Benjamin Moore October Mist (1495)

-Not to be outdone, Benjamin Moore also chose a sage green as their “Color of the Year” for 2022.
+Not to be outdone, Benjamin Moore also chose a sage green as their “Color of the Year” back in 2022.
+Again, that means this color should have pretty good staying power!

-October Mist is another cabinet-friendly green that should have some staying power!
+Benjamin Moore October Mist is another cabinet-friendly sage green that can have either a warm or cool undertone.

 October Mist is highly influenced by lighting!
-It runs the full range from looking quite light to medium dark.
+It runs the full range from looking quite light and silvery sage to medium dark and a little warmer.

 On this pantry and bench, the homeowners chose a darker wood to complement October Mist.